 2002 – “Figment’s Back” Glass Ornaments

 As I mentioned at the beginning, there are still a few ornaments I’m trying to track down.
 This Santa Figment is currently my “white whale” and the ornament I want most.
-This Candy Cane Figment is thin plastic, but I’d still like to have it if I could find an inexpensive listing.
-Then there are the new ones, like this Santa Figment (there are also a high heel Figment and Food & Wine Figment), that I probably should buy now so I don’t have to pay more for in a couple of years.
+There’s another Candy Cane Figment Ornament that’s thin plastic, but I’d still like to have it if I could find an inexpensive listing.
+Then there are the new ones, including another Santa Figment (there are also a high heel Figment and Food & Wine Figment), that I probably should buy now so I don’t have to pay more for in a couple of years.

 What I would really love to see is a new ornament design featuring Figment and Santa Dreamfinder (who is notably absent from all of these designs) on a Christmas-fied version of the Dreamcatcher flying machine.
 Actually, I’d love to see that on a shirt, too.
 If anyone from the Disney Design Group is reading, please make that happen! 🙂

 What do you think of these Figment ornaments?
 Do you have any of them?
 Do you have an ornament not featured here?
-We love hearing from readers, so please share your thoughts in the comments!
+Any questions we can help you answer about Figment Christmas ornaments?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!